cchen181/cchen181.github.io/about.md

 Before data science, I spent several years honing my analysis chops in the academic research realm.
 There, I solved open-ended problems by mining data and searching for the signal in the noise.
 How did I do that?
 With a lot of programming on large complex datasets.
 And how did I do that?
 With a lot of tenacity, resourcefulness, curiosity, and learning on the fly.

-I’m always excited to find out where those traits lead me next.
+I’m always excited to find out where those traits lead me next.<br><br>

 When I'm not working with data, I enjoy sports, traveling, eclectic cuisine, and the great outdoors.